 Homeless Connect is a truly unique display of our community’s commitment to care and compassion for all of the city’s residents.
 It provides an incredible range of services free of charge to people experiencing homelessness and those at risk, on one day and at one location.

-Services include mental health assessments, library services, foot care, haircuts, immunizations, birth control, pre-natal support, laundry, housing information, employment and training services, and much more.
+Services include mental health assessments, library services, foot care, haircuts, immunizations, birth control, pre-natal support, housing information, employment and training services, and much more.

 National Housing Day was established in 1998 by Canada’s Big City Mayors to highlight the need for safe and affordable housing for all Canadians.
 In conjunction with National Housing Day, November 22, Edmonton recognizes November as Housing Month.
 This annual campaign aims to raise awareness of the need for and importance of safe, quality, affordable housing in our community.

 Homeward Trust is a proud partner of Raising the Roof, a national campaign running from November through February that raises funds to support ending youth homelessness.
 Throughout the campaign, partners sell toques as a fundraiser, culminating in ‘Toque Tuesday,’ the first Tuesday in February.
 All Edmontonians are encouraged to wear a Raising the Roof toque in support of ending youth homelessness.

 100% of all donations stay in our community, with 50% of sales proceeds going to support local youth and family initiatives.

 This year’s campaign proceeds will support SAFQEY , an Edmonton grassroots group raising awareness around the growing issue of LGBTQ youth homelessness.
 To get involved you can buy a toque at our office or online, or consider selling items in your workplace, your community, and on Toque Tuesday (February 7) in locations throughout the city.